 Hypertension in the United States

 In the United States, high blood pressure is a leading public health concern, a major risk factor for heart attack, stroke, kidney disease, cardiovascular disease, and many other conditions.
-In 2018, nearly 500K deaths in the United States included hypertension as either a primary or contributing cause.
+According to the Centers for Disease Control and Prevention (CDC), over 670,000 deaths in the United States in 2020 involved hypertension and 47% of US adults have hypertension today.
 While hypertension can be controlled effectively, there are barriers that hinder adequate management.

 The most common barrier to adequate blood pressure management, as noted by the American Medical Association are: